akhasoft/Yakhont/README.md

 sending logcat error reports (with screenshots and DB copies) on just shaking device (or making Z-gesture), stack traces, byte[] logging and more.
 - video / audio recording (also via shaking device or making Z-gesture - for more info please refer to the logger mentioned above).
-- transparent gestures recognition / handling (i.e. can be used, say, with [RecyclerView](https://developer.android.com/reference/androidx/recyclerview/widget/RecyclerView.html) - also, implemented in logger).
+- transparent gestures recognition / handling without [GestureOverlayView](https://developer.android.com/reference/android/gesture/GestureOverlayView.html)
+ (i.e. can be used, say, with [RecyclerView](https://developer.android.com/reference/androidx/recyclerview/widget/RecyclerView.html) - also, implemented in logger).
 - more about gestures: you can record and load your own ones (and provide your own handlers for them).
 - [reflection](https://akhasoft.github.io/yakhont/library/core/akha/yakhont/CoreReflection.html)
 with extended collections support, methods comparing and handling (say, find list of overridden methods), etc.